-Sonic shall disregard any votes cast in respect of Resolutions 6, 7, 8 and 9 by any executive director of Sonic (including Dr Goldschmidt and Mr Wilks), and any of their associates.
+Sonic will disregard any votes cast in respect of Resolutions 9 and 10 by any director of Sonic (including Dr Goldschmidt and Mr Wilks), and any of their associates.
+However, the Company need not disregard a vote, if it is cast by such persons as proxy for a person who is entitled to vote, in accordance with the directions on the Proxy Form.